wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Installing Elasticsearch
 ------------------------

-Elasticsearch is a highly scalable full-text search and analytics engine.
-For more information, please see `Elasticsearch <https://opendistro.github.io/for-elasticsearch-docs/>`_:
+Open Distro is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
+It offers advanced security, alerting, index management, deep performance analysis, and a number of other additional features.
+For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch-docs/>`_.

 .. include:: ../_templates/installations/elastic/common/install_elastic.rst